-The educational subsidy increase $\epsilon(1 - \mu_t)$ raises the consumption of the investors, while financing it by income taxes on the same occupation lowers the consumption of the non-investors.7 See Figure 3.
-If μ_t were zero, average consumption would be unaffected but differences in consumption associated with heterogeneity of the children's education costs would be reduced (assuming that education is not subsidized to start with and hence non-investing households consume more than every household in the same occupation that does invest).
-This would result in a mean-preserving reduction in riskiness of parental consumption, thus raising the interim expected utility of current consumption in occupation c.
+The educational subsidy increase $\epsilon(1 - \mu_t)$ raises the consumption of the investors, while financing it by income taxes on the same occupation lowers the consumption of the non-investors.6 See Figure 3.
+If μ_t were zero, average consumption would be unaffected but differences in consumption associated with heterogeneity of the children's education costs would be reduced (assuming that education is not subsidized to start with and hence non-investing households consume more than every household in the same occupation that

-7Lowered consumption utility of non-investors may - despite a universal increase in the dynastic utility component - preclude the policy from achieving also an ex post Pareto improvement.
-By restricting tax-
+6Lowered consumption utility of non-investors may - despite a universal increase in the dynastic utility component - preclude the policy from achieving also an ex post Pareto improvement.
+By restricting taxfunded education subsidies to the minority occupation defined by $\lambda_t \geq \frac{1}{2}$, a government could prevent any political commitment problems which might derive from having too many ex post losers.